 1 Requirement 7.1.3f.1 is in compliance with the values from Table 13-3.

-2 The nominal thickness of etched laminate from the requirement 7.1.3f.3 can be read from the CoC.
+2 The nominal thickness of etched laminate can be read from the CoC.
 However, this does not indicate worst-case thickness as mentioned in the requirement 7.1.3e.
 Therefore the use of 4 mil laminate on the lower end of the tolerance between 3,5 mil and 3,8 mil is prohibited by this requirement.

 3 The precautions specified in this requirement are defined to prevent a worst-case insulation value of less than 70 µm due to high tolerances with rough copper surface treatment as indicated in Table 7-2.